CharlesWhiteSun/hello-world/README.md

 # hello-world

-Hello everyone,
+Hi everyone,

-I am still learning coding, it very interests.
+I am still learning coding, it's very interested.
 Hope that I can do it well as better as I can.
 Thank you all.